A framework for making sense of metrics in technical organizations

 drawing

+A premier example of this scenario occured recently in the Virtual Cell Challenge held by the Arc Institute.
+In this challenge, research groups competed to develop an AI model for predicting the effects that would result from either genetically or chemically perturbing biological cells.
+That is, the goal is to predict how a biological cell will react to a chemical or genetic alteration.
 In this challenge, groups found that they could game the metrics by applying absurd transformations to the data.
-In fact, users could cause purely random predictions to be high-scoring.
-These metrics, while perhaps a good proxy for the latent value function within the regime for which the Arc Institute designed the challenge were a poor proxy of in distal regions of the space.
+These metrics, while perhaps a good proxy for the value function within the regime of $\mathcal{X}$ for which the Arc Institute designed the challenge, were a poor proxy of in distal regions of the space.

-Proportional to $V$
+Monotonic with respect to $V$

 drawing